mhsmario/Final-Project---Applied-Data-Science/README.md

 This project is based on the Kaggle competition on "House Prices: Advanced Regression Techniques".

 The data is available at:https://www.kaggle.com/c/house-prices-advanced-regression-techniques

+__Outcomes__:

+1. Executive report with findings, including but not limited to:

+* Different predictive models

+* The pros and cons of each model

+* Reflections and Recommendations

 ###Phase 0: Project Setup
 * Create Repo, folders, and outline tasks.